powergo/django-celery-fulldbresult/README.rst

 :Authors:
   Resulto Developpement Web Inc.
-:Version: 0.4.1
+:Version: 0.5.0

-This projects has two goals:
+This project adds many small features about the regular Django DB result backend. django-celery-fulldbresult provides three main features:

-1. Provide a result backend that can store enough information about a task to retry it if necessary.
+1. A result backend that can store enough information about a task to retry it if necessary;
+2. A memory-efficient alternative to a task's ETA or countdown;
-2. Provide a way to identify tasks that are never completed (e.g., if the worker crashes before it can report the result).
+3. Django commands to identify tasks that are never completed or that are scheduled but never sent (e.g., if the worker crashes before it can report the result or while a scheduled task is being sent to a worker).

 Requirements
 ------------

-django-celery-fulldbresult works with Python 2.7 and 3.4.
+django-celery-fulldbresult works with Python 2.7 and 3.4+.
 It requires Celery 3.1+, django-celery 3.1.16+, and Django 1.7+

 Installation